-6. Awareness of Limitations, Professional Growth, and the need for Life-long Learning
+6. Awareness of Limitations, Professional Growth, and the need for Life-long Learning a.
+For All Faculty, Housestaff, Post-Doctoral Fellows and Medical Students b.
+Specific for Clinicians

-- a.
-For All Faculty, Housestaff, Post-Doctoral Fellows and Medical Students - Be aware of your personal limitations and deficiencies in knowledge and abilities.
-Know when and from whom to ask for supervision, assistance, or consultation. - Promptly countersign the work of trainees after providing appropriate supervision. - Do not engage in unsupervised involvement in areas or situations where you are not adequately trained.
+- Be aware of your personal limitations and deficiencies in knowledge and abilities. - Know when and from whom to ask for supervision, assistance, or consultation. - Promptly countersign the work of trainees after providing appropriate supervision. - Do not engage in unsupervised involvement in areas or situations where you are not adequately trained.